Health & Wellness

 releon8211 | Adobe Stock

-• Here are some popular English-speaking destinations’ emergency numbers around the world, and how to find any other ones you need.
+Here are some popular English-speaking destinations’ emergency numbers around the world, and how to find any other ones you need.
+The Department of State provides a list of emergency numbers around the world (organized alphabetically).

 • Canada and Mexico use the North American standard of 911, as do all American territories (Puerto Rico, American Samoa, U.S. Virgin Islands)

 • The European Union has created a universal number of 112.
 Several non-E.U. countries in Europe, including Norway and Switzerland, have also adopted the 112 standard.
 Outside of the E.U., India also uses 112, as well as South Korea.
-However, in South Korea, use 1330 for medical emergencies; this number is specifically for foreigners in Seoul.
+However, in South Korea, use 119 for fire and medical emergencies and/or 1330—the Foreign Traveler Hotline—for assistance as needed.

 • Jamaica uses 110 (for fire, police, and ambulance) and 119 (for police).